 The autumn display

 Stourhead is one of the world’s finest landscape gardens and in autumn you can see vistas highlighted with burnished leaves and rusty colour palettes.
+This autumn the garden is open to pre-booked visitors, with a waymarked, one-way route with clear signage to follow, to allow for social distancing.

 With a lake at its centre, the garden is planned with temples and follies and a planting scheme which allows the colours to wash through the landscape of a 6-8 week period.